HomeBlogVirtual Fencing Is On the Mooove

 How Ambiq Contributes

 Without sustainable, optimal battery life, virtual fences and the technology that supports them would be impossible to maintain.
 Devices need to operate around the clock, distribute millions of data points, and support a vast geographical range.
-Ambiq’s patented Subthreshold Power Optimized Technology (SPOT®) platform reduces the total power consumption on endpoint devices, making virtual fences more accessible and affordable for the next generation of technology-powered ranches.
+Ambiq’s patented Subthreshold Power Optimized Technology (SPOT®) platform reduces the total power consumption on Edge devices, making virtual fences more accessible and affordable for the next generation of technology-powered ranches.